The best ways to transition to a BIG KID Bed (or a new room)

 2. Make it exciting

 As previously stated, not all kids are going to be thrilled if they feel like they’re getting kicked out of their room.
 To stop this feeling in its tracks, try to make your child feel excited about this transition period in their life.
-There are several different ways to go about this, including taking them out to dinner to celebrate this new phase in their life, throwing them a party to let them know that you’re proud of their progression or even just having a movie night of their choosing as a reward.
+There are several different ways to go about this, including taking them out to dinner to celebrate this new phase in their life, throwing them a party to let them know that you’re proud of their progress or even just having a movie night of their choosing as a reward.
 However, no one knows your kid like you do, so ultimately, it’s up to you to find the right way to celebrate the transition!

 3. Find the right furniture